desmos-labs/desmos/docs/architecture/adr-018-improve-subspace-treasury-account.md

     (MsgRevokeTreasuryAuthorizationResponse);
 }

-// MsgGrantTreasuryAuthorization grants an authorization of the treasury to a user message MsgGrantTreasuryAuthorization {
+// MsgGrantTreasuryAuthorization grants an authorization on behalf of the treasury to a user message MsgGrantTreasuryAuthorization {
-    // Id of the subspace where the granter grants a treasury authorization uint64 subspace_id = 1;
+    // Id of the subspace where the authorization should be granted uint64 subspace_id = 1;
     // Address of the user granting a treasury authorization string granter = 2;